hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ## IBFT 2.0 Methods

 !!! note
-    IBFT 2.0 is under development and will be available in v1.0.

-!!! note
     The `IBFT` API methods are not enabled by default.
 Use the [`--rpc-http-api`](Pantheon-CLI-Syntax.md#rpc-http-api) or [`--rpc-ws-api`](Pantheon-CLI-Syntax.md#rpc-ws-api) options to enable the `IBFT` API methods.